God (Tori Amos song)

-"God" is a song by American singer-songwriter and musician Tori Amos, released by Atlantic and East West Records as a single from her second studio album, Under the Pink (1994).
+"God" is a song by American singer-songwriter and pianist Tori Amos, released by Atlantic and East West Records as a single from her second studio album, Under the Pink (1994).
 It was issued as the album's lead single in the United States on February 3, 1994, as the second single in Australia on May 2, and as the fourth single in the United Kingdom on October 3.
-The song reached number 44 on the UK Singles Chart as well as number one on the US Billboard Modern Rock Tracks chart.
+The song reached number 44 on the UK singles chart as well as number one on the US Billboard Modern Rock Tracks chart.
 It became Amos's first single to chart on the Billboard Hot 100, peaking at number 72.
 Its music video was directed by Melodie McDaniel, featuring scenes of Amos dancing with a plethora of brown rats.

 Releases

 The B-sides to the American release include Tori Amos' reworking of "Home on the Range" with new lyrics as well as a two-song instrumental piano suite.
 An American cassette single includes the B-side "Sister Janet".
 A different single was released in Europe on CD, 12 in vinyl, 7 in vinyl, and cassette.
 The 7 in single is a glossy, dual-sided picture disc.
 The various formats include ambient and jungle house remixes of the track by CJ Bolland, Carl Craig, and the Joy.